zddhub/zddhub.github.io/_posts/2022/2022-05-25-micro-frontends-for-mobile.md

 ##### Configuration

-In our demo, we put some theme configurations like `backgroundColor` and `tabBarTintColor` which will be shared in all MFEs to make visiual consistency.
+In our demo, we put some theme configurations like `backgroundColor` and `tabBarTintColor` which will be shared in all MFEs to make visual consistency.
 And also, the color can be changed to adapt to dark mode automatically.
 Another configurations are host, here we shamelessly use Cam Jackson's APIs.

 ```swift
 public struct Configuration {